Overview

 Day 3

 Parma and surroundings.
 Parmigiano-Reggiano has been made in the area around Parma using the same methods for over 700 years.
 Watch the process at a modern caseificio, with a tasting.
-Then visit a family-run acetaia to see the hand production of traditional balsamic vinegar and have a rustic lunch.
+Continue to a producer of prosciutto di Parma and see the age-old process of curing and drying, before tasting it later with lunch at a charming agriturismo.
 In the early evening the lecturer leads a wine tasting in the hotel.

 Day 4